Thom polynomials of Morin singularities and the Green-Griffiths-Lang conjecture: Jet differentials

-is an extension of a unipotent group with $\CC^*$.
-With the above identification, $\CC^*$ is the subgroup of diagonal matrices satisfying $a_2=\ldots =a_k=0$ and $\GG_k'$ is the unipotent radical of $\GG_k$, i.e with $a_1=1$.
-The action of $\l \in \CC^*$ on $k$-jets describes a grading by
+is a $\CC^*$-extension of the unipotent group $U_k$.
+With the above identification, $\CC^*$ is the subgroup of diagonal matrices satisfying $\a_2=\ldots =\a_k=0$ and $U_k$ is the unipotent radical of $\GG_k$, consisting of matrices of the form above with $\a_1=1$.
+The action of $\l \in \CC^*$ on $k$-jets is thus described by